ow2-chameleon/everest/everest-osgi/doc/README.md

 This domain is a resource-base representation of OSGi entities, including framework, bundles, packages, services, configurations, log entries and deployment packages.

-## Requirements

-everest OSGi domain needs an OSGi r4.3 compliant framework to represent its entities as resources.

-It depends on:
-- [Apache Felix iPOJO][1], version 1.10.1 or above
-- everest-core, version ${everest.core.version}

-Optionally:
-- OSGi Configuration Admin, version *to be completed*
-- OSGi Log Service, version *to be completed*
-- OSGi Deployment Package Admin, version *to be completed*

-## Entities

 - [OSGi Root Resource](#osgi-root-resource)
 - [Bundle](#bundle)
 - [Bundles](#bundles)